Here are my recommendations for the best rechargeable AA batteries:

 These batteries have a lot going for them: they come fully charged (like alkaline batteries), and they can hold their charge over many months (unlike regular Ni-MH rechargeables).
 Because they can hold their charge for so long, they are suitable for low-drain devices like remote controls and flashlights.
-However, they are ideal for use in high-drain electronic devices like digital cameras, where they out-perform alkalines.
-See this graph for a comparison:
+However, they are ideal for high-drain electronic devices like digital cameras, which outperform alkalines.
+See this graph for comparison:

 Eneloop Rechargeable Batteries by Panasonic